Hfelipini/de-zoomcamp-project/README.md

 - **1.11.
 Start the code**: Click the "Play" button in the toolbar or press `F5` to start running the code on the attached chart.

 These steps will guide you through the process of downloading, installing, and setting up Metatrader 5 to run the code using MQL5.
 Ensure that you have the necessary permissions and credentials to access the trading platform and start trading with the code.
 I used the stocks from the Brazilian Stock Index (Ibovespa), you may use any stocks that you see fit.
+In case you don't wish to download and setup the Metatrader into in your computer, I provided a backup from all the files generated in 2023.04.28 so you can unzip it and try for yourself in a folder that you designate the files.
 # 2 - GCP - Google Cloud Platform

 Below are the two main steps to setup the GCP platform.

-- **2.1 - Setup GCP Project**

-- *Set up a new project*: Create a new project in the Google Cloud Console.
+- **2.1 - Setup GCP Project**: Create a new project in the Google Cloud Console.
 Choose a meaningful name for your project and make note of the project ID.

 - **2.2 - Create Service Account**